/media/100-healthy-foods_healthtoday.jpg

 Plant-based foods for a healthy diet

-Most vegetables and plant-based foods are a healthy choice because they contain important nutrients and are low in calories and unhealthy fats (27).
+Most vegetables and plant-based foods are healthy choices because they contain important nutrients and are low in calories and unhealthy fats (27).

 Leafy greens